 Office 365 is a great tool to keep track of meetings, appointments, and events.
 You can also schedule meetings, invite colleagues to meetings, and view colleagues' agendas.

-If you are a faculty or staff member and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.
+If you are a faculty or staff member, and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.

-Access to this service varies by department, operating system, method of remoting, and various other factors.
-Contact your local IT support staff for more information about whether this option is viable and for assistance getting this setup.
+Certain departments allow remote desktop access so that employees can access their work computer remotely.
+Access to this service varies by department, operating system, and various other factors.
+Contact your local IT support staff for more information about whether this option is available to you and for assistance with setup.